I used a simple baking staple that everyone has to make my freezer smell heavenly – the result was impressive

 Avoid strong-scented cleaners which may later mask or mix with the vanilla to create something unpleasant.
 Don't worry about pungent vinegar, the smell disappears as it dries.

-This is the perfect time to organize your freezer before returning your produce.
+This is the perfect time to organize your freezer before returning your items to the space as well.

 2: Dampen a cotton ball with vanilla extract